hapify/hapify/docs/templating/hapify/syntax.md

 ### Shortened iteration

-Loop over the 2 first fields of a model
+Loop over the first 2 fields of a model:

 === "Long syntax"